VISITORS'

 three-piece tortoiseshell fascia and three inlaid dots.

-This has a three-piece black tortoiseshell headstock fascia with three
+This has a three-piece dark brown tortoiseshell headstock fascia with three

 inlaid central dots, but this one is symetrically shaped, being a